Three Days of the Condor

 Is Three Days of the Condor (1975) worth watching?
 According to our cinematic analysis, the film stands as a HIT with a verified audience rating of 7.3/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Thriller.

-The success of any Thriller is often anchored by its ensemble, and Three Days of the Condor features a noteworthy lineup led by Robert Redford .
-Supported by the likes of Faye Dunaway and Cliff Robertson , the performances bring a palpable realism to the scripted words.
+The performances in Three Days of the Condor are led by Robert Redford .
+The supporting cast, including Faye Dunaway and Cliff Robertson , provides the necessary layers to the central narrative.

 Story & Plot Summary: Three Days of the Condor

-Quick Plot Summary: Three Days of the Condor is a Thriller, Mystery film that builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1975, Three Days of the Condor is a Thriller, Mystery film directed by Sydney Pollack.
+The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
+This summary provides a scannable look at the movie's central conflict involving Robert Redford.

 Story Breakdown